-- Deferred outflow for the net difference between the projected and actual earnings on investments of the pension plan's fiduciary net position.
-This amount is amortized over a five-year period. - Deferred inflow for the net difference between actual contributions and the proportionate share of employer contribution which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension.
+- Deferred inflow for the net difference between actual contributions and the proportionate share of employer contribution which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension. - Deferred inflow as a result of the net change in proportions of the net pension liability which will be amortized over a closed period equal to the expected average remaining service lives of all employees that are provided with pension.

-14. Water and Sewer Sales
+15. Water and Sewer Sales